f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

 ------------------------------------------------

 You’ll need to do this for each chassis partition in the system.
-To backup the chassis partition databases via API use the following API command:
+To backup the chassis partition databases via API, use the following API command:

 .. code-block:: bash